RachWalm/spelling-game/README.md

 modals and dialogues - https://blog.webdevsimplified.com/2023-04/html-dialog/

-choose showModal() not just show() so that the rest of the page becomes inert.
+choose showModal() not just show() so that the rest of the page becomes inert. when testing re-watch the video so that you can test all the features of dialogue